|

 Gibbons Lairds support for our approach of constructively seeking release of

+information.
 The Laird letter did state that the efforts towards

 declassification of any government projects which might have been associated with